mid2SUPAERO/POD-K_v2-CHANDRE/Codes/README.md

 ### Copyright

-The codes have been developped in ONERA, The French Aerospace Research Laboratory.
+The codes have been developped in ONERA, The French Aerospace Research Laboratory, and ISAE SUPAERO.